naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

     - heading: Paediatric Specialist Talks
       link: paediatric-specialist-talks
       description: >-
-        We are very excited to organise a host of talks for dental students, delivered by respected paediatric dentists!
-This is a great way for students to learn more about the specilaity; which can introduce them to the speciality earlier on in their course or aid their pre-exisitng understanding of the speciality.
+        We are very excited to organise a host of talks for dental and oral health science students; delivered by respected paediatric dentists!
+        This is a great way for students to learn more about the specilaity;
+        which can introduce them to the speciality earlier on in their course or aid their pre-exisitng understanding of the speciality.

         We welcome any speaker/topic suggestions from current students!
 Suggestions can be sent to mpdss@gmail.com to be picked up by our Speakers Co-ordinator (Saif).